radian-software/straight.el/README.md

 #### Advantages of `straight.el`

-* `straight.el` supports MELPA, GNU ELPA, EmacsMirror, and custom recipe sources.
-Borg only supports EmacsMirror and custom recipe sources.
-However, as the EmacsMirror is a near-complete superset of both GNU ELPA and MELPA, this does not necessarily mean you have access to more packages: it just means you benefit from the recipe maintenance efforts of the MELPA team and the EmacsMirror team, rather than only the latter.
+* `straight.el` supports MELPA, GNU ELPA, Emacsmirror, and custom recipe sources.
+Borg only supports Emacsmirror and custom recipe sources.
+However, as the Emacsmirror is a near-complete superset of both GNU ELPA and MELPA, this does not necessarily mean you have access to more packages: it just means you benefit from the recipe maintenance efforts of the MELPA team and the Emacsmirror team, rather than only the latter.
 * Borg, even when combined with related tools, do not allow for the kind of massive interactive repository management provided by